The A-Z of MBS

 New Zealand law requires children from the age of 6 to be present at school except in special circumstances such as illness etc. Parents must notify the school if their child is absent stating the reason by 8.55am each day.
 If a child is absent and the school has not been notified we will contact parents to confirm the child is safe.
 If a child enrols at 5 years of age they are expected to be in school full time.

 After School Care

 An OSCAR accredited after school programme operates upstairs in the Recreation Centre.
 Ka Pai Butterfly is run privately and you can contact Anita directly on 021 330 191 or firstname.lastname@example.org to organise after school care.

 Please notify the Principal if you have a special custody arrangement or if there are any changes to this.
 A copy of the custody agreement must be provided to the school office.

-Any parents wishing to take their child out of school before the end of the day must first visit the school office and obtain a pink “Visitors Pass”.
+Any parents wishing to take their child out of school before the end of the day must first visit the school office to sign them out.
 Your child/ren will be called to the office to meet you for collection.
-No student will be allowed to leave the school grounds with a parent/caregiver unless they have firstly obtained this slip.
+No student will be allowed to leave the school grounds with a parent/caregiver unless they have first been to the office.

 Accidents at School

 Parents will be advised of any injury to children where staff consider the injury sufficiently serious.
 Parents must provide the school with emergency contact numbers.

 Whole school assemblies will be held on certain Friday’s at 1.30pm with the aim of children being able to present aspects of their programme.
 All parents are welcome to attend whole school assemblies or syndicate assemblies.
 Assembly dates are published in the school newsletter and on the school calendar.
 Awards are given at these assemblies in recognition of student achievement.